Unscreened Topsoil for Sale in Aledo, TX

 Not ideal for: bulk coverage on large areas where budget matters more than finish quality.

 Same math as any topsoil order.
-Measure the area in feet — length times width.
+Measure the area in feet by muliplying length times width.
 Decide on the depth.
-Multiply area by depth in feet.
+Multiply the area by the depth in feet.
 Divide by 27 for cubic yards.

 For seeding over unscreened topsoil, 2 to 4 inches is standard.
-For filling raised beds, it depends on the bed dimensions.
 For large-area coverage on rural properties, 2 inches is often enough to give seed a growing layer over existing subsoil.

 Example: A rural homesite yard that is 100 feet wide and 200 feet deep needs topsoil across 20,000 square feet.
 At 2 inches deep (about 0.17 feet), that is roughly 3,400 cubic feet — about 126 cubic yards.
 That is a big order, and the price difference between screened and unscreened topsoil on 126 yards is significant.
 That is exactly the situation where unscreened makes sense.